FRIDAY 29 APRIL 2022

 When DIVA Magazine was founded in 1994, LGBTQI equality legislation simply didn’t exist.
 Section 28 was still in place, and LGBTQI publications often failed to speak for queer women and non-binary people.
 We’re proud to say that DIVA was founded by this demographic, for this demographic.

 Twenty-seven years later, we’re celebrating our 300th issue.
 We’ve a new editor, a brand new team, and a revived spirit.
-DIVA has been through some tough times but we’ve come out the other side, and what was once a grassroots magazine has become a global entity, comprised of the DIVA Awards, podDIVA, and the Visible Lesbian 100, as published in The Guardian.
+DIVA has been through some tough times but we’ve come out the other side, and what was once a grassroots magazine has become a global entity, comprised of the DIVA Awards, podDIVA, and the DIVA Power List, as published in The Guardian.
 Queer people across the UK and Europe have found a home in our pages.

 The DIVA Awards celebrate every step in DIVA’s journey, honouring its special history whilst looking to the future of queer visibility, celebrating the changemakers that make the world a better place for people like us.